mozilla/platform-status/features/asmjs.md

 ie_ref: ASM.js
 ---

-A highly-optimizable subset of JavaScript.
+A strict & highly-optimizable subset of JavaScript that can be used as low-level compile target.